Skip to Content

 flow design 3

-7. A history of all changes made by users to the flow.
-See Audit log to learn more.
+• Check audit logs: Shows a history of all changes made by users to the flow.
+For more information, see Audit log.

 Configure or modify the trigger